yudejp/yude.jp_v1/docs/minecraft/en.md

 You can protect your chests, doors, furnaces, etc. by pasting sign like the image below.\
 You can also create a shared block by writing the player ID across multiple lines. \
 ![Chest Protection](/static/images/minecraft/lockette/chest.png)
+## Skills
+You can use skills powered by mcMMO.

 # Facility introduction
 ## Shrine (by shirachan_1204)